MarianoBermudez/MarianoBermudez/README.md

 🛠️ Explore my GitHub repositories to witness my projects, where I've applied all my knowledge in the field.

 🌐 I'm currently seeking opportunities to immerse myself in real-world projects.
-Excited to learn and contribute.